York Minster: History

-A bishop of York was summoned to the Council of Arles in 314 indicating the presence of a Christian community in York at this time; however, archaeological evidence of Christianity in Roman York is limited.
-The first recorded church on the site was a wooden structure built hurriedly in 627 to provide a place to baptise Edwin, King of Northumbria.
-Moves towards a more substantial building began in the decade of the 630s.
-A stone structure was completed in 637 by Oswald and was dedicated to Saint Peter.
+A bishop of York was summoned to the Council of Arles in 314, indicating the presence of a Christian community in York at this time; however, archaeological evidence of Christianity in Roman York is limited.
+The first recorded church was a wooden structure built hurriedly in 627 to provide a place to baptise Edwin, King of Northumbria.
+The location of this church, and its pre-1080 successors, is unknown.
+It was probably in or beside the old Roman principia, (the military headquarters), which may have been used by the king when in residence in York.
+Archaeological evidence indicates the principia was located partly beneath the post-1080 Minster site, but excavations undertaken in 1967–73 found no remains of the pre-1080 churches.
+It can therefore be inferred that Edwin's church, and its immediate successors, was near the current Minster (possibly to the north, underneath the modern Dean's Park) but not directly on the same site.

+Moves towards a more substantial building began shortly after Edwin's baptism.
+According to Bede, Edwin set about building a larger church made of stone, intended to enclose the wooden chapel in which he had been baptised.
+This stone structure was completed in 637 by Oswald and was dedicated to Saint Peter.
 The church soon fell into disrepair and was dilapidated by 670 when Saint Wilfrid ascended to the See of York.
-He repaired and renewed the structure.
+He repaired and renewed the structure, installing leaded roofs, glass windows, and rich furnishings.
 The attached school and library were established and by the 8th century were some of the most substantial in Northern Europe.